black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 Below your destructuring assignments, assign the sport variable to typeOfSport.textContent.

 Once you complete that task, you should see the result in the preview window.

+# Step 21
+Next, assign the team variable to teamName.textContent.